Learning About Your Immune System

 • Take steps to control your stress and workload.
 Learn things to help you relax, like meditation.

 • Manage any health problems you have.
-For instance, control your blood sugar if you have diabetes.
+For instance, if you have diabetes, try to keep your blood sugar in your target range.

 Author: Ignite Healthwise, LLC Staff